jethrolanda/fusesport-api/readme.md

 ## Zip File

 To create a .zip file of this plugin.
 First clone this repository and create a zip using this code:
-`git archive -o wfusesport-api.zip HEAD`
+`git archive -o fusesport-api.zip HEAD`